gerstrong/Commander-Genius/hqp/Readme_hqp.txt

 Update Log
 ----------

-Not Released
+Release 2.3 (2014-05-29)
-- keen 2 map song remixed a bit
+- Keen 2 map song got remixed a bit
+- Some new Keen vorticon sounds
+- Normalized some songs that were too loud

 Release 2.2 (2014-05-24)
 - Minor Revisions on Keen5, they should sound better now